tkych/cl-seek-project/README.md

 ------------

 CL-PROJECT-SEARCH is a search-engine-interface for Common Lisp.
-The function SEARCH-PROJECT searches for a CL project in Quicklisp, Cliki, Github-Repos.
+The function SEEK searches for a cl project in Quicklisp, Cliki, Github-Repos.